jaraco/skeleton/index.md

 ## Ignoring Artifacts

-This project does not include a `.gitignore` module because this project holds the philosophy that it's preferable to specify ignores at the most relevant level, and so .gitignore for a project should specify elements unique to _that project_ and not elements peculiar to the language or system or user.
+This project does not include a `.gitignore` module or provides a very minimal one because this project holds the philosophy that it's preferable to specify ignores at the most relevant level, and so .gitignore for a project should specify elements unique to _that project_ and not elements peculiar to the language or system or user.

 Instead, skeleton recommends users to implement ignores for the language(s), system, and user in the development environment.
 For example, jaraco has the following in `~/.gitconfig`: